 The new-generation model of the Suzuki Jimny will be developed at the company’s Gujarat-based plant for markets like South East Asia, Europe and North America.

-Suzuki, the Japanese automaker will unveil the new generation Jimny SUV at the 2017 Tokyo Motor Show, which starts from October 25, 2017.
+Japanese automaker, Suzuki is gearing up for the launch of the new generation Jimny SUV in the Domestic market in 2018.
+In fact, the company has started trial production of the compact SUV.
 The SUV is also reportedly to come India as a replacement for the ageing Gypsy SUV.
+New media reports suggest that Suzuki’s all-new off-roader will be showcased at the 2018 Geneva Motor Show.
 Suzuki had showcased the Jimny SUV at the 2012 Delhi Auto Expo.
 Since then, rumours were on rife that the company will launch the Jimny SUV in The Indian car market; that didn’t happen.
-If media reports are to be believed, India will be production hub for the new 2018 Maruti Suzuki Jimny and it could also go on sale in India in late 2018.
-The Made-in-India 2018 Maruti Jimny is also likely to be exported to select European markets, and North American and South East Asian markets.
-The SUV is likely to be named Suzuki Samurai or Gypsy.
+Adding to it, India is expected to be production hub for the new 2018 Maruti Suzuki Jimny and it could also go on sale in India in late 2018.
+The Made-in-India 2018 Maruti Jimny is also expected to be exported to select European markets and North and South East Asian markets.
+It is expected to be launched as the new generation Gypsy.

 Touchscreen infotainment system